 Though that answer did not receive any sort of standing ovation, it did have all Cadets respond either verbally or in other non-verbal ways saying, “Yeah.
 Ok.
 Fine.
 That makes sense.”
 And in that specific scenario, that was absolute victory for me.

 Looking at the levels of perspective, we can see that levels #2 and #3 were at play.
-In analyzing the six different ways to achieve those different levels, we can see a few incorporated: I had to think like my higher HQ to come to that response, I related apples (barracks rooms) to oranges (Stryker vehicles that many could be responsible for at some point in their Army careers), and I told it through a story offering a concrete example.
+In analyzing the six different ways to achieve those different levels, we can see a few incorporated: I had to think like my higher HQ to come to that response, I related apples (barracks rooms) to oranges (Stryker vehicles that many could be responsible for at some point in their Army careers), and I told it through a story, offering a concrete example.

-In closing, I want to go back and highlight to what BG Hodne taught me so many years ago: Leaders communicate perspective.
+In closing, I want to go back and highlight what MG Hodne taught me so many years ago: Leaders communicate perspective.
 We show our people that who we are, what we do, and why we do it are important.
 People who understand why and how their efforts fit into the big picture, perform better.
 Informed teammates are effective teammates.